kevin-valerio/gogotrace/README.md

 GoGoTrace is a Go reverse call‑graph analyzer.
 It scans a project, discovers who calls a given function or method, and renders a reverse call tree to the console, to JSON, or to an interactive HTML page.
 The analysis runs in parallel and is designed to handle large codebases efficiently.

-## Motivation

-## Motivation
+## Motivations

 I built GoGoTrace because I could not find a Go tool that lets me start from an exact function signature and deterministically trace all of its callers, recursively, as a proper reverse call chain.
 Tools like go-callvis are useful for high‑level visualization, but they primarily produce an HTML call graph and typically require you to point at whole packages; they do not let you backtrace from a single function the way a debugger backtrace does.
 GoGoTrace fills that gap.

 It also fits LLM‑driven workflows.
-You can ask an LLM to inspect a particular function and then, using GoGoTrace’s reverse call tree as context, reason about how upstream callers may or may not mitigate an issue.
-For example, you might prompt: “I believe there’s a bug in this function; search in every calling function whether there is a mitigation that would stop this bug.”
-Because LLMs are not reliable at exhaustively and deterministically enumerating callers, supplying the concrete call tree improves both accuracy and speed.
+You can ask an LLM to inspect a particular function and then, using GoGoTrace’s reverse call tree as context, reason about how upstream callers may or may solve your problem.
+For example, as a security engineer, you might prompt: _“I believe there’s a bug in this function; search in every calling function whether there is a mitigation that would stop this bug.”_ Because LLMs are not reliable at exhaustively and deterministically enumerating callers, supplying the concrete call tree improves both accuracy and speed.
+In the same way, it can be useful for security researchers to search for the highest caller in the tree of given vulnerable specific function, to analyze if that is user/attacker-reachable or not.

-If you have other use cases in mind, I’d love to hear them.
+If you're interested about Go security tooling, feel free to also have a look at [go-panikint](https://github.com/kevin-valerio/go-panikint).

 ## Installation